Home → Training and Scoring Knowledge Book → Printer Friendly Version

 Training Assignment Email sent: Training Information

-The Training Assignment Email will also provide specific details about training and instructions for downloading MI Scoring and Training platform (MIRA) to All Readers.
+The Training Assignment Email also provides specific details about training and instructions for downloading MI Scoring and Training platform (MIRA) to All Readers.

 All Readers install MI Scoring and Training platform (MIRA).
 All Readers use MIRA credentials to log into the system and start training.